GAP insurance

 - Return-to-value – instead of paying out what you paid for the car upfront, this tops up the difference between the payment from your insurance provider and your car’s value when it was new.

 - Vehicle replacement – covers the new price of the exact model and specification of your car, even if the price has gone up.
-This could be useful if you managed to negotiate a discount with a dealer at the time you originally bought the car.
+This could be useful if you negotiated a discount with a dealer at the time you originally bought the car.

 - Negative equity cover – offers protection if the value of your car falls, leaving it worth less than the loan amount you’ve taken out on the car.

-- Lease cover – also called Contract Hire GAP insurance, this could cover all pre-determined repayments that come with your leasing agreement, including the early repayment charge and, sometimes, even the deposit you paid at the beginning of your contract.
+- Lease cover – also called Contract Hire GAP insurance, this could cover all pre-determined repayments that come with your leasing agreement.
+This may include the early repayment charge and sometimes even the deposit you paid at the beginning of your contract.

 What is excluded from GAP insurance?